WHY NEW BELIEFS IN AN OLD ENVIRONMENT FAIL AND WHAT IS COGNITIVE DISSONANCE?

 “I’m trying to change” vs. “My (house, old friends, job) environment is pulling me back into old (drinking) patterns.”

 When someone leaves rehab and goes right back to the same bedroom, on the same street, meets the same people, uses the same daily routines, their brain gets flooded with conflicting signals.
-The old cues are louder than the new intentions.

 That tension is exhausting — and people relieve cognitive dissonance the fastest way the brain knows how: by slipping back into the old behavior.